 Wander the Sunken Gardens.

-Over 100 years old and containing over 50,000 species, the Sunken Gardens is a great place to take the kids and let them explore and learn.
+Over 100 years old and containing over 50,000 species, the Sunken Gardens is a great place to take the entire family to let them explore and learn.

 Spend time outdoors at Vinoy Park.